cj-hilder/ble-hr-tool/README.md

 To fix this:
 1. Close the watch or HR monitor's companion app on your phone (e.g. Polar Flow).
+2. Open Bluetooth settings on your phone and unpair your watch or HR monitor there.
-2. **Crucial step:** Go into your watch or HR monitor's own settings menu and delete/unpair your phone from there.
+3. **Crucial step:** Go into your watch or HR monitor's own settings menu and delete/unpair your phone from there.
-3. Try connecting again.
+4. Try connecting again.

 ---